-Not that I’d know first hand, mind you, not the way I was sitting there with my leather coat over my head.
+Not that I’d know firsthand, mind you, not how I was sitting there with my leather coat over my head.
 What I should have done is cracked the window, put the sleeve out, and tried breathing through the armhole.
 But anyway, what I’m saying is that I knew I had every right to be apprehensive.
 I’ve seen what kind of damage the boy can do.
 I’m thinking I’m going to need the full Mr. Mom Haz-Mat Suit.

 I was in denial at first…

-“Maybe he won’t have to go,” I thought, “maybe it’s a night game, they’ll put him to bed and all I have to do watch movies with Daniel and keep the house from burning down.”
+“Maybe he won’t have to go,” I thought, “maybe it’s a night game, they’ll put him to bed, and all I have to do is watch movies with Daniel and keep the house from burning down.”